april-knights/Government/Legislation/Mediation Act.md

 #### *b) Identifying the Impacted Parties*

-In the case that mediation is required, a Moderation Committee Member will announce that mediation is required, either:
+In the case that mediation is required, a Moderation Committee Member will announce that mediation is required, either by:

 1. Addressing the behaviour privately via DM if there is a singular Knight impacted by the behaviour.
 2. Addressing the behaviour ‘publicly’ if it has occurred in a ‘public’ or ‘Knight-only’ discord channel, including those channels limited to set Knight Roles (e.g. #Lower Council).